realpython/python-guide/docs/scenarios/scrape.rst

 a web page using lxml and we have it stored in memory as two lists.
 Now we can either continue our work on it, analyzing it using python or we can export it to a file and share it with friends.

+A cool idea to think about is writing a script to iterate through the rest of the pages of this example data set or making this application use threads to improve its speed.